Leviticus 19:18: "You shall love your neighbour as yourself; I am the Lord."

 Don't forget to Gift Aid your donation if you are able!
 Your £10 a month will become £150 a year to us with Gift Aid.
-Download the form below.
+Click the button to download the GA Form.

 One-off or regular donations online

-Click the button below - you don't need a Paypal account, choose "donate with a card".
+Click the red button to donate with a card or Paypal account.
 Also supports Gift Aid.

 Set up a standing order

-Download and complete the form (see left) and return it to the address shown on it.
+Download and complete the form and return it to the address shown on it.